What Is a Buyer’s Market?

-A buyer’s market means conditions in the real estate market favor buyers, which typically occurs when there is likely to be more housing supply than there is demand.
+A buyer’s market is a real estate market in which conditions favor buyers.
+This occurs when there is more available housing supply than there is demand.
 Essentially, this means that if you’re planning on buying a property during a buyer’s market, you have a great opportunity as you will have more leverage and negotiating power when making an offer on a home.
 You can also expect there to be more housing inventory, giving you a greater selection to choose from.

 If you’re a seller, you can expect it to take longer to sell your home during a buyer’s market.
 Listing the property for the correct price and having great marketing will be critical in a soft market.
 You might even need to lower the price of the house after you list it as there will be fewer buyers looking to purchase properties.
 The lack of demand will make selling a home harder, and it’s essential to work with an experienced real estate agent to ensure you find a qualified buyer.

-A seller’s market means that the real estate market is hot, and that market conditions favor sellers.
-This happens when there are plenty of homebuyers, with demand overwhelming supply, creating a lot of competition between buyers and leading to rising prices and bid-wars on houses.
+A seller’s market is a real estate market that is hot, with lots of demand and conditions that favor sellers.
+This happens when there are plenty of homebuyers, with demand overwhelming supply, creating a lot of competition between buyers and leading to rising prices and bid wars on houses.
 If you plan on buying during a hot real estate market, you need to be prepared to act quickly and make an aggressive offer.

 If you’re selling a house during a hot market, you’ll have an easy time securing a buyer and getting top dollar for your house.
 For example, the 2018 real estate market was a fantastic seller’s market, with many homes receiving competing offers and generating bidding wars.
 Such a hot market can create an excellent opportunity for you to save some money by working with a listing agent who charges a lower commission or by negotiating a lower fee.

 Is It a Buyer’s or Seller’s Market in 2023?